Through The Fibro Fog

 Claire

-This apple and pear compote is a flavourful recipe, and full of healthy fruit.
-Made without refined sugar, it is perfect for a dessert by itself or to top other dishes.
+This apple and pear compote is a flavorful recipe, and full of sweet fruit.
+Made without refined sugar, it's perfect for a dessert by itself or to top other dishes.

 Prevent your screen from going dark